 In the book, I share some of my encounters with couples through the years that brought me to realize that what makes one person feel loved does not necessarily make another person feel loved.
 For a number of years, I have been helping couples in the counseling office discover what their spouse desired in order to feel loved.
 Eventually, I began to see a pattern in their responses.
 Therefore, I decided to read the notes I had made over twelve years of counseling couples and ask myself the question, “When someone sat in my office and said, ‘I feel like my spouse doesn’t love me,’ what did they want?”
 Their answers fell into five categories.
 I later called them the five love languages.

 I then started sharing these languages in workshops and study groups.
 Every time I shared the concept of the love languages, the “lights came on” for couples and they realized why they had been missing each other emotionally.
 When they discovered and spoke each other’s primary love language, it radically changed the emotional climate of their marriage.
 Therefore, I decided to write a book in which I would share the concept, hoping to influence thousands of couples whom I would never have an opportunity to meet in person.
-Now that the book has sold over five million copies in English and has been translated into thirty-eight languages around the world, my efforts have been more than rewarded.
+Now that the book has sold over 12 million copies in English and has been translated into over 50 languages around the world, my efforts have been more than rewarded.

 9. Do the love languages work in other cultures?

-Since my academic background is anthropology, this was my question when the Spanish publisher came first and requested permission to translate and publish the book in Spanish.
+Since my academic background is in anthropology, this was my question when the Spanish publisher came first and requested permission to translate and publish the book in Spanish.
 I initially said, “I don’t know if this concept works in Spanish.
 I discovered it in the Anglo setting.”
 The publisher said, “We have read the book and it works in Spanish.”
 So I was glad to know the book was to be translated and published in Spanish.
 Then came the French edition, the German, the Dutch, etc. In almost every culture, the book has become the bestseller of the publisher.
 This leads me to believe that these five fundamental ways of expressing love are universal.

 However, the dialects in which these languages are spoken will differ from culture to culture.
 For example, the kind of touches that are appropriate in one culture may not be appropriate in another culture.
 The Acts of Service that are spoken in one culture may not be spoken in another culture.
 But when these cultural adaptations are made, the concept of the five love languages will have a profound impact upon the couples in that culture.